Dipsingh/dipsingh.github.io/_posts/2023-03-04-Intro-to-Gravity-Model.md

 their Datacenter fabric evolution.
 It is an excellent paper with tons of good information, and the depth and width show what an engineering thought process should look like.
-The central theme talks about the challenges faced with deploying and scaling Clos fabrics and how they have evolved by replacing the spine layer with OCS that allows the blocks to be directly connected, called Direct connect topology.
+The central theme talks about the challenges faced with deploying and scaling Clos fabrics and how they have evolved by replacing the spine layer with OCS that allows the blocks to be directly connected, calling it Direct connect topology.

 {: .center}
 ![Clos and Direct Connect](/images/post19/fig_1.png "Clos and Direct Connect Topology")

-If you pay attention, the Direct Connect topology resembles Dragonfly+, where you have directly connected blocks.
+If you look closely, the Direct Connect topology resembles Dragonfly+, where you have directly connected blocks.

 {: .center}
 ![Dragonfly+](/images/post19/fig_2.png "Dragonfly+")

 The paper has many interesting topics, including Traffic and Topology Engineering and Traffic aware routing.
-The most exciting part to me, which will be understandably missing, is the formulation of Traffic engineering problems as Optimization problems.
-I would love to see some real-world code examples.
+One of the most exciting parts to me, which will be understandably missing, is the formulation of Traffic engineering problems as Optimization problems.
+I would love to see some pseudo-real-world code examples.

-However, one thing that surprised me the most was from a Traffic characteristics perspective, a Gravity model best describes Inter-Block traffic.
+However, one thing that surprised me the most was from a Traffic characteristics perspective, a Gravity model best described Google's Inter-Block traffic.
 When I studied Gravity Model, I thought this was such a simplistic model that I would never see that in real life, but it turns out I was wrong, and it still has practical applicability.
-For many Network engineers' knowledge of Traffic Matrix models is limited to collecting LSP Stats and building a traffic matrix.
-But now that I have seen an instance of the Gravity model in use,  I had enough motivation to write about it and provide some examples of generating synthetic traffic which follows the Gravity Model.
+This blog will look at the Gravity Model and synthetic traffic generation that follows the gravity model.
+We will end with an expanded proof given Jupiter Evolving in Appendix C.

 # Introduction